Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Disable it, and move on with your life.
 No seriously, don't complain, just disable it!

+This is the beauty of using MO2; I provide you with a buffet table of options, you get to choose what you want.

 Some Mods have requirement mods (see those mod pages for details), but the vast majority of mods in this List are optional!

 Caution: If you remove a "big" mod mid-game, you might have to start a new game world/save, or you will have game breaking errors.